 If you thought “Great Steve I can kick back and just tell people I’m available.” guess what?
 That’s not enough.

 Include some killer pictures / headshots, tell folks your social media reach (including lists), and really make it so when people see this page… they want you on their show.
-Also make sure to have a few episodes up of your greatest hits for people to see.
-You may not have that first.. and that is totally cool don’t worry.
-You add that to the page once you get a few under your belt.
+Also make sure to have a few episodes up of your greatest appearances for show hosts to see.
+You may not have that ready at first.. and that is totally cool don’t worry.
+You can add that to the page once you get a few podcast guest experiences under your belt.

 Second, you need to setup a profile on PodMatch and start connecting with show hosts and let them know you exist and can be of value to their show.

 It will take time.
 Don’t expect shows throwing themselves at you overnight.
 It’s a process.
 From making initial connections, the courtship of being a new guest, waiting to record the show and getting on their schedule, and then finally they have to edit their show / schedule a release date / and promote it.

 Being an active guest is a help.
 They will check out your LinkedIn and other profiles so if you build a history of promoting every show you are on it will attract more and more people to your universe.

 From here the decision is yours.
 I get a lot deeper into this with clients including building out amazing and well thought out profiles on services like Podmatch, Podbooker, among others so you can shine a bright light on how awesome of a podcast guest you can be.